haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 our_generator = MkGen our_unGen_function
 ```

-This function takes a random number generator `QCGen` and a size integer.
+`unGen` takes a random number generator `QCGen` and a size integer.
-Both are defined in the state passed between iterations.
+Both are defined in the state passed between the iterations.
-The size value prescribes to generators how complicated the instances can be,
+The size value prescribes to generators how complicated the instances should be:
-how deep the tree goes, how long the arrays are, and the bounds of a randomly generated number.
+how deep the tree goes, how long the array stretches,
+and inside which interval a randomly generated number can be.
-Its default value is `30`, and it's defined inside the options we pass to `quickCheck`.
+Its default value is `30`, and it's set inside the options we pass to `quickCheck`.

-The library defines generators for basic types like `Int`.
+The library defines generators for basic types like `Int`, `Boolean`, `Char`, ...
 It can also build generators for the types that can be constructed
-(array, sum, and product types for example).
+(array, sum, and product types).
 If we want a custom generator, we can define one as well.

-QuickCheck creates a property generator `Gen Prop` if we give it an input generator.
-In `prop_reverse`, QuickCheck has already an `Int` generator and an array generator.
-In `cyclicList_prop`, we define an input generator `cyclicList`.

 ### Arbitrary
 To generate a value of type `a`, we need a generator instance, `Gen a`.